or more correctly translated, "The Man Who Invented Miss Liberty."

 Island.

-On the occasion of the 125th anniversary of the inauguration of the statue,
+On the occasion of the 125th anniversary of the statue's inauguration,

-the US returned to France an original steel rivet strip of
+the US returned to France an original steel rivet strip from

 Gustave Eiffel's inner supporting structure.